tofuapps/hoard/README.md

 # hoard

 A simple terminal directory session manager.
-Works with `bash` on Linux and macOS.
+Designed to work in `bash` on Linux and macOS.

+This script allows you to easily save 'sessions' in the form of a pointer to a directory you want to access in the future.
+It can be a temporary session, or a permanent bookmark.
+This frees you the need to `cd` everywhere to go to that commonly-used directory you need.
+Just open a bookmark or attach to a session and you're good to go!

 ## Installation
 Easy, just clone this git repository, then run the install script like so: